linode/docs/docs/kubernetes-shortguide-definitions/etcd-definition-shortguide/index.md

 ### etcd

-A highly available key-value store that provides the backend database for Kubernetes.
+[etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd) is a highly available key-value store that provides the backend database for Kubernetes.